bramwillemse/bw-home/content/articles/2021-03-27-themes-goals.md

 And no these are not my yearly goals.
 They are themes for the longer term, for as long as I need them to be themes to work on.
 Inspired by my trusty [Mastermind](https://en.wikipedia.org/wiki/Mastermind_group "Mastermind groups explained on Wikipedia") friends, along those themes I will review and set my goals every new quarter.

 The last few years I have experimented with setting more and less ambitious goals.
 Yearly, quarterly, monthly, weekly and daily.
 And the more I set, the more it felt like I was failing regularly.
-Even while I wasn't failing but still improving day by almost every day.
+Even though I was not failing but still improving day by almost every day.

-This had to change and this is why I will be focussing more on themes and habits and more importantly: I will not attach deadlines to them.
+This had to change and this is why I will stop focusing on themes and habits and more importantly: I will not attach deadlines to them.
 I will get there when I get there.
 A year is long and a lot of things can change and that's why I learned it might be smarter too keep it smaller.
-So this year I will be reviewing and setting my goals quarterly.
+So this year I will be reviewing and setting my goals / todo's quarterly.

 ## Spring is coming
 So now little lambs are dancing in the meadows, cute kittens are being born and the trees make me sneeze.
-This spring will be all about:
+What will my spring be all about?

-1. Finishing by bathroom and preparing the house for the arrival of the cutest kitten ever.
+1. Finishing my bathroom and preparing the house for the arrival of the cutest kitten ever. 😸
 2. Actively learning about investing money.
 3. Continuing to build on my strength training habits (and getting a regular massage after :).

 And of course I will keep calling and connecting with my friends & family.
 Planning the weekends and just randomly calling someone I love during my daily lunch walk have proven key to improving on that.

 ## But what about the rest of your year, Bram?
 I don't care!
-We'll see next quarter.
-I won't write a public review like this every quarter, I think.
+We will see next quarter.
+I will not write a public review like this every quarter, I think.
 But at least it gives you an insight in how I've changed my approach towards my goals last year.

 I still intend to do an extensive yearly "life review" at the end of every year, like I started [in the winter of '19/'20](/2020-goals/).
 But my themes will be more fluid and my goals will be shorter and therefore easier to reach.